 “The purpose of the AML rules is to help detect and report suspicious activity, including the predicate offenses to money laundering and terrorist financing, such as securities fraud and market manipulation.”

 In other words, this is not optional.

-Below are two easy ways to complete AML training:
+Below are two ways to complete AML training for insurance agents:

 Take a look at the instructions below on how to complete AML training using either Web CE or LIMRA.
 We have included screen shots of each step to make this quick and simple.
 Good luck and happy selling!

-Click Web CE and click on “Course Catalog” on the left side
+Click Web CE and click on “Course Catalog”.